Ethan23p/agent-dashboard/README.md

 2. Integrated a few powerful MCP servers (`filesystem`, `memory`, `fetch`), which revealed the potential of the protocol.
 3. Shifted focus from thinking of `fast-agent` as a script runner to using it as a library within a client/server model.
 4. Adopted the MVC pattern to cleanly separate concerns.
+5. Added a modern Textual-based UI with agent switching capabilities.
-5. The result is this application—a stable tool for further agent development.
+6. The result is this application—a stable tool for further agent development.